sherirosalia/tableau-for-the-city/README.md

 * The most popular starting times seem to mimic a 9-5 work schedule.
 It's not conclusive for several reasons, the most obvious being that I did not pull weekends out of the data.
 Perhaps if I did, the peaks would have been more extreme.

-This is a simple project illustrating the how multiple modalities can combine to grab, clean and visualize data.
-In this case, I used information readily available from NY State for the collaboration with Citibank to provide bike rentals throughout the Greater Manhattan area.
-The analysis itself is not particularly complicated.
-With more time, I would have included a larger database and calculations for forecasting methods.
+This project illustrates how multiple modalities can combine to grab, clean and visualize data.
+The data comes from the Citibike program is held in Amazon Web Servers and was extracted and cleaned using the Python programming language.
+Analysis and visualizations were created using Tableau.
 # Screenshots:

 ```